 This course will continue to build on the application of therapeutic communication within the context of the nurse-client relationship as introduced in previous semesters.
 Students are introduced to the concept of working with clients with complex health challenges in the broader context of community.
 Students will consolidate skills previously learned with a focus on Risk Assessments and clinical decision making.
 Students will further develop assertive communication skills within the context of effective collaboration with colleagues.
 Therapeutic communication issues related to cultural competence will continue to be developed.
 Students will be introduced to therapeutic communication skills as relates to family and group.
+Students will also have the opportunity to teach DBT skills.
 Professional documentation will continue to be developed, and will be linked to Professional Standards for Psychiatric Nursing and the Douglas College Psychiatric Nursing Conceptual Framework.

 In this course, within the context of the Douglas College Psychiatric Nursing’s philosophy and conceptual framework, students will focus on developing the psychiatric nursing role as a team member.